|ABUTA TINCTURE & TEA|

-Traditional use by South American indians is against reproductive tract conditions such as an emmenagogue (menstrual flow stimulant) and antispasmodic (relieving menstrual cramps).
+Traditional use by South American Indians is against reproductive tract conditions such as an emmenagogue (menstrual flow stimulant) and antispasmodic (relieving menstrual cramps and pain).

 Also used as an herbal dietary supplement to prevent abortion; it prevents miscarriage; relieves heavy menstrual bleeding, and stops uterine hemorrhages (bleeding) after childbirth.

 Other uses include: works against premenstrual syndrome (PMS), excessive bleeding, and fibroid tumors; maintaining hormonal balance, increasing urine flow (diuretic) and to loosen phlegm (expectorant).